KDCube is built around apps

 Widget UI Model

-Widget methods (@ui_widget) declare bundle widget UI surfaces.
+Widget methods (@ui_widget) declare app UI surfaces.
 Source-folder widgets are built and served by KDCube; legacy widgets may return small HTML fragments directly.
 The widget fetch endpoint resolves the alias, checks user_types and raw roles visibility, and invokes the method. user_types use the same threshold rule here: anonymous < registered < paid < privileged.
 If the same widget must also be callable through the operations route (for legacy clients), decorate it with both @ui_widget and @api:

 @api(alias="task-board", route="operations", user_types=("registered",))